Schlieplab/dvstar/README.md

 ./kmc_tools simple kmc_db1 kmc_db2 union new_db_path -ocsum
 ```

+## Comments on parameter selection

+There are three parameters to take into account, "threshold", "max-depth", and "min-count" when building VLMCs with this method.

+Roughly, increasing the "threshold" gives a more general VLMC (and vice versa).
+When performing parameter selection using the BIC or similar methods, we've seen that the "threshold" parameter increases with sequence length, such that more pruning is better with longer genomes.
+However, this also leads to quite general models, which are not suitable for all applications.
+In practice, we've had success with either a threshold of 3.9075, 1.2, or 0.1.

+We've had some success with building neighbor-joining trees based on the VLMCs and the dvstar dissimilarity with a "max-depth" of 9 and "min-count" of 10, but I would probably tune these parameters depending on how sensitive the VLMCs need to be.
+Increasing "max-depth" and decreasing "min-count" gives a more specific VLMC.

+Note also the "pseudo-count-amount" parameter, which by default adds 1 to each next-symbol count (present or not).
+In deep branches, this can introduce more noise than might be preferable, and thus, setting the "pseudo-count-amount" to 0.01 might give better results.

 ## Visualisation

 To produce a graphical representation of the VLMCs, see the [`visualiser.py`](visualiser.py) script.